Erol/jisho/README.md

 [Jisho](http://erol.github.com/jisho) is a Ruby wrapper for [Hunspell](http://hunspell.sourceforge.net/).

+## Usage

+If you're not using Bundler, you will need to require Jisho in your application:

+    require 'jisho'

+You can check for misspelled words by calling `Jisho.check`:

+    misspellings = Jisho.check 'Thiis sentence has a misspelled word.'

+`Jisho.check` returns an array of hashes, each containing the misspelled word, the row and column where it is located, and the list of suggestions.

+    misspellings # => [{:word=>"Thiis", :row=>1, :column=>1, :suggestions=>["Thais", "This", "Thins"]}]

+You can also get the unique set of misspelled words:

+    misspellings.words # => ["Thiis"]

 ## Dependencies

 Jisho requires Hunspell and atleast one dictionary.
 You can install them on Mac OS X via MacPorts: